CSI 300滬深 300

 How accurate are the AI predictions on CSI 300?

-The Oracle's public hit rate on this market is 1 of 6 so far (early sample, not yet statistically meaningful), against a quant baseline of 43% (160 graded).
+The Oracle's public hit rate on this market is 41% (22 graded), against a quant baseline of 43% (160 graded).
 Every call is timestamped before the outcome is known, graded close-to-close 5 trading days later, and misses stay on the record — verifiable line-by-line on the public track record.

 Is the daily read free?
 How often does it update?